pods-framework/pods-gravity-forms/readme.txt

 = Mapping GF List Fields to a Pods Relationship field =

+You can map a GF List field to a Relationship field related to another Pod.
+Using the below examples you can customize how the automatic mapping works.
+By default, the list columns will map to the pod fields with the same labels.

 **Example 1: Customize what columns map to which Related Pod fields for Form ID 1, Field ID 2**

 Customizing a list field row can be done by using the `pods_gf_field_columns_mapping` filter, which has Form ID and Field ID variations (`pods_gf_field_columns_mapping_{form_id}` and `pods_gf_field_columns_mapping_{form_id}_{field_id}`).